 6. You Briefly Lose Vision, Sensation in One Side of Your Face or Body, or Your Ability to Speak Normally

 Even if these symptoms last only a minute and then you feel fine, don’t ignore them.
-You might have just had a transient ischemic attack (TIA).
+You might have just had a transient ischemic attack (TIA), which is sometimes called mini stroke.
 “I don’t like the term mini stroke, because it’s not an actual stroke,” Dr. Gallagher says.
 “But your chances of having a full-blown stroke next are now much higher.”

 During a TIA, blood flow to the brain is temporarily blocked.
 This can happen because plaque that’s built up in an artery slows down blood flow—or because pieces of plaque break off and lead to a blood clot.
 Your body then dissolves the clot, restoring blood flow and resolving the symptoms.

 But a TIA is still a medical emergency, according to the Centers for Disease Control and Prevention.
 One reason: You can’t tell in the beginning whether symptoms are from a TIA or a major stroke—and with major stroke, getting medical care fast is critical.

 If it turns out to be TIA, crisis averted—but only for now.
 One in three people who experiences a TIA will have a major stroke within a year, according to the American Stroke Association.
 To reduce your risk of having a stroke, your doctor may recommend medication or even surgery.
 Plus, help protect yourself by knowing these six must-know facts about stroke.

 Check Your SilverSneakers Eligibility Instantly